Ruby Ridge standoff: U.S. Marshals Service involvement

 When the Weaver case passed from the ATF to the USMS, no one informed the marshals that the ATF had attempted to solicit Weaver as an informant.

-As the law enforcement arm of the federal courts, the USMS were responsible to arrest and bring in Weaver, now considered a fugitive.
-Weaver simply stayed in his remote home, threatening to resist any attempt to take him by force.
+As the law enforcement arm of the federal courts, the USMS were responsible for arresting and bring in Weaver, now considered a fugitive.
+Weaver simply stayed in his remote home, stating he would resist any attempt to take him by force.

 Weaver was known to have an intense distrust of government.
-The erroneous Richins letter is believed to have compounded this sentiment and may have contributed to Weaver's reluctance to appear for trial.
+The erroneous Richins letter compounded this sentiment and may have contributed to Weaver's reluctance to appear for trial.
 He was suspicious of what he thought were inconsistent messages from the government and his lawyer; he began to think there was a conspiracy against him.
 Weaver came to believe that he would not receive a fair trial if he were to appear in court.
 His distrust grew even further when Hofmeister erroneously told him that if he lost the trial, he would lose his land, essentially leaving Vicki homeless, and that the government would take away his children.

 USMS officers made a series of attempts to have Weaver surrender peacefully, but he refused to leave his cabin.
 Weaver negotiated with U.S. Marshals Ron Evans, W. Warren Mays, and David Hunt through third parties from March 5 to October 12, 1991, when Assistant U.S. Attorney Ron Howen directed that the negotiations cease.
 The U.S. Attorney directed that all negotiations go through Hofmeister, but Weaver refused to talk with him.
 Marshals began preparing plans to capture Weaver to stand trial on the weapons charges and his failure to appear at the correct trial date.

 Although marshals stopped the negotiations as ordered, they made other contact.
 On March 4, 1992, U.S. Marshals Ron Evans and Jack Cluff drove to the Weaver property and spoke with Weaver, posing as real-estate prospects.
 At a March 27, 1992, meeting at USMS headquarters, Art Roderick code-named the operation "Northern Exposure".
 Surveillance teams were dispatched and cameras set up to record activity at Weaver's residence.
 Marshals observed that Weaver and his family responded to vehicles and other visitors by taking up armed positions around the cabin until the visitors were recognized.